George Allison: Football career

 Having been a keen footballer in his youth (although he failed to make the grade as a professional, the best being a trial with Shildon), after his move to London in 1906, Allison soon became associated with Woolwich Arsenal.
 He became the club's programme editor and continued his association with the team after they moved to Highbury and renamed themselves "Arsenal".
 He became a member of the club's board of directors soon after the end of the First World War; he was at first club secretary and then managing director.

 After the sudden death of legendary Arsenal boss Herbert Chapman earlier in January 1934, Allison was appointed Chapman's full-time successor in the summer of that year.
 Under Chapman and caretaker manager Joe Shaw, Arsenal had already won the League Championship twice in a row, in 1932–33 and 1933–34, and Allison made it a hat-trick, winning a third successive title in 1934–35.
 He also won the FA Cup in 1935–36 and the League again in 1937–38.
+In 1938, Allison set a world transfer record when he bought Bryn Jones from Wolverhampton for £14,000.

 Allison famously appeared in a 1939 film set at Highbury, The Arsenal Stadium Mystery, where he had a speaking part as himself.
 Amongst his lines included one uttered at half time: "It's one-nil to the Arsenal.
 That's the way we like it.", a line of which helped foster and create the club's famous one-nil to the Arsenal chant.

 Allison took a hands-off approach to managing, unlike his predecessor Chapman; Joe Shaw and Tom Whittaker took charge of training and squad discipline, while Allison concentrated on transfer policy and the club's relationship with the media.
 Arsenal player Bernard Joy later recounted: "[He was] tactful, friendly and good-hearted.
 But he fell short in his handling of footballers and lacked the professional's deep knowledge of the game".
 Allison's proponents have cited the trophies won under his reign, though by the end of the 1930s Arsenal were no longer the all-conquering team that they had once been.
 Allison was unable to replace many of the stars from the first half of the decade, especially Alex James.

-With the advent of the Second World War, official competition in England was suspended; after hostilities had ended, many of the players that had made Arsenal a success (such as Cliff Bastin and Ted Drake) had retired from playing.
+With the advent of the Second World War, official competition in England was suspended.
+Allison continued to manage Arsenal in the Wartime League, going unpaid to do so.
+After hostilities had ended, many of the players that had made Arsenal a success (such as Cliff Bastin and Ted Drake) had retired from playing.
 Arsenal finished a disappointing 13th in 1946–47, and Allison, by now in his mid-sixties and tiring of managerial life, decided to step down and retire from the game.
 He died in 1957 after several years of illness.